Chelois: History and origins

 Chelois is an interspecific hybrid developed by viticulturist Albert Seibel in Ardèche, France.
 It was one of thousands of French-American hybrid grapes developed by scientists to combat powdery mildew and phylloxera, which infiltrated France in the 18th century.
 The naturally resistant American grape Vitis labrusca was combined with Europe's Vitis vinifera to prevent the eradication of Europe's vineyards.

 It was introduced to Canada in 1946 and was registered in the United States in 1948.
 There is anecdotal evidence that it existed in Oregon prior to 1946.
 It largely disappeared within the next decade, due to its susceptibility to Tomato Ringspot Virus.

 Offspring

 In 1974, Chelois was crossed with Elvira (a white grape) to produce a hybrid called Ventura, designated as a white grape.
 The Ventura grape is very productive and cold hardy.

 Viticulture

 Chelois grapevines are vigorous and productive with an upright growth habit.
 The buds break late, reducing the risk of damage due to late frost.
 It ripens early.
 Secondary buds are capable of producing a small crop.
-To prevent over cropping, it may be necessary to thin clusters.
+To prevent over-cropping, thinning of clusters may be necessary.
 Chelois is highly susceptible to Botrytis bunch rot, Eutypa die back, Phomopsis stem and leaf spot, and powdery mildew.
 It is also susceptible to crown gall, black rot, downy mildew and anthracnose, but to a lesser degree.